Susan MacTavish Best

-Susan MacTavish Best is the founder and CEO of Posthoc, an organization that hosts community salon gatherings.
-She is also the founder of The Salon Host, a 21st Century educational guide to hosting salons.
+Susan MacTavish Best is an American business woman who is the founder and CEO of Posthoc, an organization that hosts salon gatherings, and works as an advisor to CEOs and founders.
+She is also the founder of The Salon Host, a 21st Century educational guide to hosting salons and analog in-person events.
 She was previously the founder of Best Public Relations and Living MacTavish, a lifestyle guide.
-She has become known for hosting salon-style gatherings in Los Angeles, London, San Francisco, New York and Svalbard.
+She has become known for hosting salon-style gatherings in Los Angeles, DC, London, San Francisco, New York and Svalbard.

 MacTavish Best is a vocal proponent of people spending time together in real life in an analog style despite her decades working in Silicon Valley.

 Early life and education

 MacTavish Best was born on Prince Edward Island, Canada.
 MacTavish Best's mother is Laurie MacTavish Best and her father is the Canadian scientist and politician Charles Alexander Best.
 She is the granddaughter of Charles Best, the co-discoverer of insulin.

-She attended St Leonards School for eight years in St Andrews, Fife, Scotland.
+She attended St Leonards School for eight years in St Andrews, Fife, Scotland, and grew up at Pitfour Castle.
 She graduated from Hamilton College with a bachelor's degree in History and won the George A. Watrous Prize in Poetry.
 She spent one year at Oxford University where she was co-editor of the University's magazine, The Isis.